 The development and management of main domestic roads is an activity which is instrumental for the economic and social growth of the country.
 The service offered by the 1,400 km of motorway networks operated by the ASTM Group and the road safety performances achieved in managing them are a concrete contribution to mobility, to communications and thus to the prosperity of north-western Italy: a highly industrialised sector, crucial for the overall economy of the Country and of Europe.

 However, all infrastructures have a potential impact on the environment.
-The Operators and the engineering firms of the SIAS group are aware of these possible implications and thus base their action on the principles and criteria of environmental protection, exploiting their assigned tasks to contribute to a virtuous course of sustainable development.
+The Operators and the engineering firms of the ASTM Group are aware of these possible implications and thus base their action on the principles and criteria of environmental protection, exploiting their assigned tasks to contribute to a virtuous course of sustainable development.

 The results of these analyses are summarised in the intervention planning phase and they direct the project implementation phase and the monitoring of the executive phase (environmental parameter evaluation, environmental observers, etc.), which aims at verifying the effective manifestation of the predicted impact, the effectiveness of the environmental mitigation systems implemented and at evaluating and managing any environmental emergencies in a timely way.